Kemper County Energy Facility

-The Kemper County Energy Facility is presently nearing completion of construction and commissioning activities and is due to become operational in 2016.
-The Integrated Gasification Combined Cycle (IGCC) project is located on a 1,650-acre site in Southwestern Kemper County approximately 32 km / 20 miles north of the town of Meridian.
+The Kemper County energy facility is presently nearing completion of construction and commissioning activities and is due to become operational in 2016.
+The Integrated Gasification Combined Cycle (IGCC) project is located in Southwestern Kemper County approximately 32 km / 20 miles north of the town of Meridian, Mississippi.
 The Liberty Fuels mine that will supply lignite coal to the Project is situated adjacent to the facility.

 The IGCC plant consists of two major systems: lignite gasification (including CO2 capture) and combined-cycle power generation.

-- The gasification systems consist primarily of lignite handling, gasification and synthetic gas (syngas) processing and clean-up.
+- The gasification systems consist primarily of lignite handling, gasification and synthesis gas (syngas) processing and clean-up.
 A key element of the gasification system is two commercial-scale gasifiers, which will use Transport Integrated Gasification or TRIGTM technology.
 TRIGTM is a coal gasification process that can utilise low rank coals, including lignite, which was developed jointly by Southern Company and KBR in partnership with the U.S. Department of Energy (DOE).
-After a 15 year plus development effort at the Power Systems Development Facility (PSDF) in Alabama (now the National Carbon Capture Center) where the technology operated successfully for over 20,000 hours at pilot scale, TRIGTM is now being deployed for the first time at commercial scale.
-At full capacity, the gasifiers would convert an average of 12,500 tonnes per day (around 4.5 million tonnes per year) of lignite to produce syngas.
+After a 15 year plus development effort at the Power Systems Development Facility (PSDF) in Alabama (now the National Carbon Capture Center) where the technology has operated successfully on a pilot scale for years, TRIGTM is now being deployed for the first time at commercial scale.
+At full capacity, the gasifiers would convert approximately 4.5 million tonnes per year of lignite to produce syngas.